gauravpatel2016/Terraform_Workshop/README.md

     [Solution](TF_BASICS/03-Your-First-Terraform-Apply/main.tf)

-4. Verify if image has been created.
+4. Yay.
+Now Verify if image has been created.If answer is yes, You are a Rockstar.

    [Tooltip Solution](## "docker image ls | grep -i red")